 During arrival and dismissal procedures, the school's support staff serve as monitors to ensure all students go to their designated common areas.
+All gates are monitored by an administrator or security monitor during student arrival and dismissal.
 Before school, students can congregate in several safe areas, including the cafeteria, courtyard, and other supervised areas.
 In addition, students who participate in before or after school clubs or sports meet with the sponsor or coach for supervised activities.
 Transportation is provided to students who participate in athletic teams using Transportation Authority.
-A brand new, state-of-the art lightning detector was recently installed and is monitored to ensure the safety of our students throughout the school day and the safety of others using our facilities.
+A state-of-the art lightning detector was installed last school year and is monitored to ensure the safety of our students throughout the school day and the safety of others using our facilities.